open-mmlab/mmocr/docs/en/user_guides/config.md

 `MultiDatasetsEvaluator` differs from single-dataset evaluation in two positions: rater category and prefix.
 The evaluator category must be `MultiDatasetsEvaluator` and cannot be omitted.
 The prefix is mainly used to distinguish the results of different datasets with the same evaluation metrics, see [MultiDatasetsEvaluation](../basic_concepts/evaluation.md).

-Assuming that we need to test accuracy in the IC13 and IC15 cases, the configuration is as follows.
+Assuming that we need to test accuracy on IC13 and IC15 datasets, the configuration is as follows.

 ```Python
 #  Multiple datasets, single Metric